 In 2000, at the age of 53, Evie was diagnosed with stage 4 lymphoma.
 She was widowed, with no siblings.
-She will never forget the day that her daughter asked, ”Who will I go to for advice; who will take care of me?”
+She will never forget the day that her daughter asked, “Who will I go to for advice; who will take care of me?”
 Unfortunately, Evie had no good answer; because no one can take the place of a parent.
 If she died, her two children would have been alone without parents.
-Modern medicine kept her alive for 5 years with aggressive chemotherapy; and in 2005, Evie’s life was saved by a transplant from a complete stranger who had enrolled in the Gift of Life registry.
-Because she had a successful transplant, she was able to witness the marriage of her daughter and the birth of her 3 grandchildren.
+Modern medicine kept her alive for five years with aggressive chemotherapy.
+And, in 2005, Evie’s life was saved by a transplant from a complete stranger who had enrolled in the Gift of Life registry.
+Because she had a successful transplant, she was able to witness the marriage of her daughter and the birth of her three grandchildren.

 In 2009, Evie helped her long-time friend, Lisa Horowitz, through her bone marrow transplant and year-long recovery, by providing much needed support and encouragement.
-Evie has also been a long-time supporter of the Gift of Life Foundation (GOL), and has even served as a courier for GOL, transporting bone marrow as far as Israel.
-Evie embraces life with an infectious spirit that is transmitted in just one smile, and has embraced Swab a Cheek, Save a Life’s mission with enthusiasm and dogged determination.
+Evie has also been a long-time supporter of the Gift of Life Bone Marrow Foundation (GOL), and has even served as a courier for GOL, transporting bone marrow as far as Israel.
+Evie embraces life with an infectious spirit that is transmitted in just one smile, and has embraced Swab-a- Cheek, Save-a-Life’s mission with enthusiasm and dogged determination.

-Evie Goldfine was a member of the founding team, Chief Administrative Officer, and a member of the Board of Directors of Omnipoint Corporation.
-Since retiring from Omnipoint in 2000, Ms. Goldfine has been an active philanthropist, and has thrown herself passionately into the fight to cure cancer.
-She has established scientific grants supporting research, and meets regularly with the recipients of these grants to gauge progress and keep up to date on the issues.
-She is a former Board Member of the Lymphoma Research Foundation and one of the founders and former Board Member of the Massachusetts Chapter of the Lymphoma Research Foundation.
-She is a current member of the Hematological Committee at Dana Farber Cancer Institute.
+Evie was a member of its founding team, chief administrative officer, and a member of the Board of Directors of Omnipoint Corporation.
+Since retiring from Omnipoint in 2000, Evie has been an active philanthropist, and has thrown herself passionately into the fight to cure cancer.
+She has established scientific grants supporting research and meets regularly with the recipients of these grants to gauge progress and keep up to date on the issues.
+She is a former board member of the Lymphoma Research Foundation and one of the founders and former board member of the Massachusetts Chapter of the Lymphoma Research Foundation.
+And now she is a current member of the Hematological Committee at Dana Farber Cancer Institute.

 Back to All Stories